nhunglehong-pdf/nhunglehong-pdf.github.io/meditation/2021-25-08-existence-of-the-schrodingers-cat-contact.md

 Three months ago I received her message:

-“Do you want to play with this pussy?
+“Do you want to play with this p*ssy?

 Meow…”